Vanilla Pavlova with Vanilla Bean Whip, Passion Fruit Curd and Pineapple Boba.

 Professor Helen Leach, a culinary anthropologist at the University of Otago in New Zealand, has compiled a library of cookbooks containing 667 pavlova recipes from more than 300 sources.
 Her book, The Pavlova Story: A Slice of New Zealand's Culinary History, states that the first Australian pavlova recipe was created in 1935 while an earlier version was penned in 1929 in a rural magazine.
 (Source:Wikipedia)

-The Australian website “Australian Flavour” gives the earlier date of 1926 for its creation, suggesting that Home Cookery for New Zealand, by Australian writer Emily Futter, contained a recipe for “Meringue with Fruit Filling”.
-This recipe was similar to today’s version of the dessert.
+The Australian website "Australian Flavour" gives the earlier date of 1926 for its creation, suggesting that Home Cookery for New Zealand, by Australian writer Emily Futter, contained a recipe for "Meringue with Fruit Filling".
+This recipe was similar to today's version of the dessert.
 Personally I am just glad it was invented.
-By far one of my favorite desserts to make and eat, no matter what the origin.
+By far one of my favorite desserts to make and eat, no matter what the origin,but it is important to recognize the origins of recipes.

 Pavlova's are pretty simply flavored.
 Usually as is or add in some vanilla or even cocoa powder to make chocolate flavored.
 I love vanilla pavlova so I added in vanilla extract to the meringue and a large amount of vanilla bean paste into the whipped cream.
 I love seeing the little flecks of vanilla bean in the whipped cream.

 I love to top my vanilla pavlova with a generous amount of whipped cream.
 You can see here there is almost an equal ratio of cream to pavlova filling.
-The passion fruit curd I made for the topping comes from my friend Sam’s blog.
-Drizzle and Dip.
-She is a blogger from South Africa and has amazing recipes and photos as well as stunning photos of her culinary travels.
 The vanilla pavlova calls for 6 egg whites and often with meringue dishes that use all egg whites you have leftover egg yolks.
-Sam’s passion fruit curd calls for 6 yolks so there is no wasting of the yolks in this recipe.
-Her recipe also makes 2 cups of this incredible curd and it freezes well if you don’t use it up all at once.

 - For the Pavlova